simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 Encryption is also used in the military and government to protect classified information.
 Without encryption, it would be much easier for foreign governments and other organizations to access sensitive information.

-In conclusion, encryption is a vital tool in cybersecurity that helps protect sensitive data from unauthorized access.
+Wrapping up, encryption is a vital tool in cybersecurity that helps protect sensitive data from unauthorized access.
 By understanding how encryption works and the different types of encryption, we can better protect ourselves and our information from **cyber attacks**.

 ### Cybersecurity for Businesses